 Plan Year.
 When your prescription drug plan includes a deductible and/or an out-of-pocket maximum, these amounts will be calculated based on a calendar year or a plan year basis.
 Your Prescription Drugs Rider will show whether a calendar year or a plan year calculation applies to your prescription drug coverage.
 (Also refer to riders-if there are any-that apply to your coverage in this prescription drug plan.)
-If a plan year calculation applies, it means the 12-month period of time that starts on the original effective date of your coverage in this prescription drug plan as a group member, your group's coverage under the group contract) and continues for 12 consecutive months or until your annual renewal date.
+If a plan year calculation applies, it means the period of time that starts on the original effective date of your coverage in this prescription drug plan (or if you are enrolled in this prescription drug plan as a group member, your group's coverage under the group contract) and continues for 12 consecutive months or until your renewal date, whichever comes first.
 A new plan year begins each 12-month period thereafter.
 If you do not know when your plan year begins, you can ask Blue Cross and Blue Shield.
-Or, if you are enrolled in this prescription drug plan as a group member, your glan year begins, you can ask your plan sponsor.
+Or, if you are enrolled in this prescription drug plan as a group member, you can ask your plan sponsor.